lichen-lab/lichen-lab.github.io/pages/opening.md

 * The candidate should have strong programming skills with at least one language in R/python and another language in C++/Java.
 * Research experience is a plus but not a requirement.

+If you are interested in the position, please send your CV, transcripts, publications to the [email] chen61@iu.edu with email title "PhD application"

 ### One Postdoc position